yinon-mitin/resume/index.md

 - Improved operational troubleshooting by standardizing logs, dashboards, **failure detection** points, and repeatable recovery procedures for automation and infrastructure workloads.

+##
-## Independent Infrastructure & Platform Projects
+Infrastructure Engineer & SRE

-### Distributed VPN / Secure Connectivity Platform
+  : NDA
+  : 2024-Present

 - Designed and built a **commercial VPN/connectivity platform** from scratch for **thousands of users**, high traffic throughput, **distributed ingress/egress** points, **load-balanced routing**, autoscaling, and **24/7 operation**.